denizsincar29/schedule/readme.md

 # contacts
 If you have any questions, suggestions or found a bug, write to @denizsincar29 on telegram or deniz@r1oaz.ru.
 # changelog
-## 2.0:
+## 1.0:
-- 75% of the code was rewritten- the most part of the code was hard to use in the future, navigation was difficult, and the code was not very readable.
+- 75% of the code was rewritten. the most part of the code was hard to use in the future, navigation was difficult, and the code was not very readable.
 The human-parser was rewritten to use intermediate beautiful jsons.
 Parsing from server output, a huge json directly to human-readable format was a terrible idea.
 - Completely rewritten the cache system.
 Now the cache is stored in jsons, which can be easily read and deleted.
 The cache is stored in the cache folder.
 - completed the overlap of schedules with another person.
 Now you can see the intersection of your schedule with another person.